xulman/graphics-net-transfers/README.md

 peer_in_python/points_and_lines_pb2_grpc.py
 ```

-The former describes the your `.proto` communication protocol, the later contains the boilerplate code.
+The former describes the `.proto` communication protocol, the later contains the boilerplate code.

 ### Compile Demo programs
 It's Python, so the title is principally wrong.
 Just fire: